adinasarapu/adinasarapu.github.io/_portfolio/2020-07-04-blog-kafka-spark-streaming.md

   - Emory University

 ---
+*Updated on August 02, 2020*

 [Apache Kafka](https://kafka.apache.org/) is a scalable, high performance and low latency platform for handling of real-time data feeds.
 Kafka allows reading and writing streams of data like a messaging system; written in Scala and Java.

 Kafka requires [Apache Zookeeper](https://zookeeper.apache.org/) to run.
-Kafka (v2.5.0) and zookeeper were installed using docker.
-See my other blog for installations [Kafka and Zookeeper with Docker](https://adinasarapu.github.io/posts/2020/01/blog-post-kafka/).
+Kafka (v2.12 scala; v2.5.0 kafka) and zookeeper (v3.4.13) were installed using docker.
+See my other blog for installation [Kafka and Zookeeper with Docker](https://adinasarapu.github.io/posts/2020/01/blog-post-kafka/).

 Once we start Zookeeper and Kafka locally, we can proceed to create our first topic, named “mytopic”: